cockroachdb/docs/v19.1/debug-encryption-active-key.md

 toc: true
 ---

-The `debug encryption-status` [command](cockroach-commands.html) displays the encryption algorithm and store key for an encrypted store.
+The `debug encryption-active-key` [command](cockroach-commands.html) displays the encryption algorithm and store key for an encrypted store.

 ## Synopsis